 - Copy C: Keep in your business records

-You can file Form 1099-NEC electronically or you can mail it to the IRS.
+You can file Form 1099-NEC electronically, or you can mail it to the IRS.
+Where you mail your completed form depends on your state.
 To e-File Form 1099-NEC, use the IRS’s FIRE system.

 What do you include on Form 1099-NEC?

 As a reminder, newly hired independent contractors must fill out Form W-9.
-Then, use Form W-9 to report nonemployee compensation at the end of the year.
+Then, you can use their Form W-9 to fill out Form 1099-NEC.

 When filling out Form 1099-NEC, include the following information:

 - Your name, address, and phone number

 - Recipient’s name, address, and TIN